AI Writing for Professionals: Boost Productivity With Smarter Emails

 I personally use an AI keyboard that works across all my apps because switching between tools is annoying.
 I want one solution that handles everything from quick texts to formal emails.

 The privacy aspect is worth mentioning too.
 Some AI tools send everything you type to their servers, which makes me uncomfortable for work emails.
-Look for tools that process data securely and don't store your content.
+With on-device processing now available in more tools than ever, there's less reason to accept that trade-off.

 Common Email Mistakes AI Prevents Automatically